scicloj/tablecloth/docs/index.md

 #### Separate

 Column can be also separated into several other columns using string as separator, regex or custom function.
 Arguments:

 -   dataset
 -   source column
 -   target columns
 -   separator as:
-    -   string - it's converted to regular expression and passed to `clojure.string/split` function
+    -   string - it’s converted to regular expression and passed to `clojure.string/split` function
     -   regex
     -   or custom function (default: identity)
 -   options
-    -   `:drop-columns?` - whether drop source column or not (default: `true`)
+    -   `:drop-columns?` - whether drop source column or not (default:
+        `true`)
     -   `:missing-subst` - values which should be treated as missing, can be set, sequence, value or function (default: `""`)

 Custom function (as separator) should return seqence of values for given value.

 ------------------------------------------------------------------------